 BS/MS PlusOne Program

-The College of Science in conjunction with the Department of Math offers a BS/MS degree program which allows qualified undergraduate students to earn a Master’s in addition to a Bachelor’s degree with only one additional year of study.
+The College of Science in conjunction with the Department of Mathematics offers a BS Mathematics/MS Applied Mathematics degree program which allows qualified undergraduate students to earn a Master’s in addition to a Bachelor’s degree with only one additional year of study.
 Students apply for admission to the BS/MS program just before the Fall semester of their junior year.

 There are three main reasons why this option might be right for you.